-- If the use cases and requirements vary due to DG and DER size and voltage connection. - The number of real world examples that fall under each use case will be defined by each DNOs licensee area. - Functional specifications based on the data specifications. - Cost-benefit analysis frameworks, including the determination of the benefits and who they accrue to. - Completed cost-benefit analysis.
+- If the use cases and requirements vary due to DG and DER size and voltage connection. - The number of real world examples that fall under each use case will be defined by each DNOs licensee area. - Functional specifications based on the data specifications. - Cost-benefit analysis frameworks, including the determination of the benefits and who they accrue to.

+• Completed cost-benefit analysis.

 As part of this work, this product will support the development of a functional specification for operational metering of DER that is providing flexibility services to DNOs and/or the ESO.
 This will be developed in response to stakeholder feedback from the Flexibility Consultation in 2020 that told us that operational metering is a barrier to participation in flexibility markets for smaller flexibility providers.
+The current level of monitoring is agnostic to the DER party type, and is different dependent on the voltage level the customer is connected to rather than the size of the asset itself.
+We are aware that this can cause issues for flexibility providers and we are looking to address these differences as part of our work on Operational Metering.